 Benefits of Accounts Payable: –

 AP provides a lot of benefits to the business.
-It plays a vital role in the growth of the business because it is the part of current liabilities.
+It plays a vital role in the growth of the business because it is part of current liabilities.
 So, current liabilities use while calculating the liquidity ratio of the business.
 AP shows that the business will pay that amount in future.

 Placement of a Accounts Payable in the balance sheet: –

-The placement of a Accounts Payable in the balance sheet should shown under the group Current Liabilities.
+The placement of a Accounts Payable in the balance sheet should be shown under the group Current Liabilities.
 These are shown in the following format of the balance sheet and highlighted with orange colour: –

 |Name of the Entity|